thelinuxlich/knockout.model/README.md

 * obj.show(extra_params) - Fetches a model data(usually based on id) from the server, using the "show" key from the url object
 * obj.index(extra_params) - Fetches all model data from the server, using the "index" key from the url object
 * Model.killAllRequests() - Aborts all AJAX requests of this model (static method)
-* Model.createCollection(data) - Creates a collection of model objects instantiating one-by-one with the data array (static)
+* Model.createCollection(data,transformFunction) - Creates a collection of model objects instantiating one-by-one with the data array, second parameter is a callback for customizing each item from data (static)
 * Model.create(params) - Same as obj.create() but static
 * Model.update(params) - Same as obj.update() but static
 * Model.destroy(params) - Same as obj.destroy() but static
 * Model.show(params) - Same as obj.show() but static (Ex.: Employee.show({id: 1}))
 * Model.index(params) - Same as obj.index() but static

+## Constructor methods
+* @belongsTo(relationName, optionalArgs) - Sets 1-1 relationship with another model, creating an observable attribute with relationName and by convention instantiating a class with the relationName capitalized(you can override this passing {class: 'another_name'} as second argument)
+* @hasMany(relationName, optionalArgs) - Sets 1-* relationship with another model, creating an observable array attribute with relationName and by convention instantiating a class with the relationName capitalized(you can override this passing {class: 'another_name'} as second argument)

 ## Example(see docs for more details):
     class @Employee extends KnockoutModel